bigben130/Cybersecurity-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because this limits the time and human error concerns in successful deployment.
-Ansible allows us to deploy multiteir apps more easily, more quickly and with consistency.
-Ansible's ability for automatic configuration only requires us to list the tasks we need to be completed in the correct syntax and it will execute the tasks and make the nessary systems adjustments to reflect the requests from the playbook file.
+Ansible allows us to deploy multitier apps more easily, more quickly and with consistency.
+Ansible's ability for automatic configuration only requires us to list the tasks we need to be completed in the correct syntax and it will execute the tasks and make the necessary systems adjustments to reflect the requests from the playbook file.

 The playbook implements the following tasks:

-- We **name** this configeration and specifiy the **hosts** to which we want to deploy it, we also name a different **remote user**
+- We **name** this configuration and specify the **hosts** to which we want to deploy it, we also name a different **remote user**
 ```bash
   - name: Configure Elk VM with Docker
     hosts: elk